thanhminh10/fe-nasatech/README.md

 ## File Structure
 - **JavaScript**:
-  - The login and registration scripts are located in `js/auth.js`.
+  - The login and registration scripts are located in `js/register.js` and `js/login.js`.
 - **HTML Forms**:
   - The login and registration forms can be found in the `pages/` directory.